 2. Nail down the client’s wish list for each room and the entire house or office.

 5. Touch, look, explore.
-To make smart choices, we encourage our clients to see and touch fabrics, sit in sofas and chairs, check out lighting for illumination, study paint samples applied directly on walls and open and close cabinets, drawers and cabinetry.
+To make smart choices, we encourage our client to see and touch fabrics, sit in sofas and chairs, check out lighting for illumination, study paint samples applied directly on walls and open and close cabinets, drawers and cabinetry.

 10. Complete accessorizing.
 Rooms may seem almost complete, but most need to be filled in with accessories, artwork, photographs and favorite homeowner or client objects, all the highly personal touches.
 One steadfast rule of the duo is that a home is never done.
 “They need to keep evolving over time,” says Tom.
 “Art and accessories are very personal and should reflect how a person lives in the space, but they don’t have to be expensive to be interesting,” says David.